cortexlabs/cortex/examples/tensorflow/image-classifier-resnet50/README.md

 1. Running `python throughput_test.py -i 30 -w 4 -t 2` with the [cortex_cpu.yaml](cortex_cpu.yaml) API running on an `c5.xlarge` instance will get **~16.2 inferences/sec** with an average latency of **200 ms**.
 1. Running `python throughput_test.py -i 30 -w 4 -t 24` with the [cortex_gpu.yaml](cortex_gpu.yaml) API running on an `g4dn.xlarge` instance will get **~125 inferences/sec** with an average latency of **85 ms**.
 Optimizing the model with TensorRT to use FP16 on TF-serving only seems to achieve a 10% performance improvement - one thing to consider is that the TensorRT engines hadn't been built beforehand, so this might have affected the results negatively.

+*Note: `inf1.xlarge` isn't used because the major bottleneck with `inf` instances is with the CPU, and so `inf1.2xlarge` has twice the amount of cores for same number of Inferentia ASICs (which is 1), which translates to almost double the throughput.*

 ## Exporting SavedModels

 This example deploys models that we have built and uploaded to a public S3 bucket.
 If you want to build the models yourself, follow these instructions.